2024–25 FC Dynamo Kyiv season: Season events

-On 27 June, Dynamo announced the signing of Brayan Ceballos from Fortaleza on a six month loan deal, with the option to make it permanent.
+On 27 June, Dynamo announced the signing of Brayan Ceballos from Fortaleza on a six-month loan deal, with the option to make it permanent.
 On 13 December, Dynamo announced that Ceballos had left the club after the club had decided not to make the move permanent.

 On 23 December, Oleksandr Tymchyk extended his contract with Dynamo until 30 June 2028.

 On 31 December, Dynamo announced that Oleksandr Andriyevskyi had left the club after his contract was ended by mutual agreement.

 On 3 January, Navin Malysh and Oleksandr Shevchenko joined Vorskla Poltava on loan for the remainder of the season.

 On 16 January, Dynamo announced that Volodymyr Shepelyev had left the club after his contract was ended by mutual agreement.

 On 29 January, Dynamo announced that Heorhiy Bushchan had left the club to join Saudi Pro League club Al Shabab.

 On 7 February, Nazar Voloshyn extended his contract with Dynamo until 30 June 2028, and the following day, 8 February, Vladyslav Dubinchak also extended his contract with Dynamo until 30 June 2028.

 On 12 February, Dynamo announced that they had extended their contract with Kostyantyn Vivcharenko until 30 June 2028.

 On 6 March, Dynamo announced the signing of Valeriy Luchkevych on a contract until the end of the season.

+On 16 April, Dynamo announced that they had signed a new contract with Vitaliy Buyalskyi, until 30 June 2027.

 On 6 May, Dynamo announced that they had signed Ángel Torres on a contract until June 2028.

 On 20 May, Dynamo announced that they had signed a new contract with Matviy Ponomarenko, until 31 December 2028.

 On 21 May, Dynamo announced that they had signed a new one-year contract with Andriy Yarmolenko.

 On 28 May, Dynamo announced that they had signed a new one-year contract with Oleksandr Karavayev, with the option of another year.